-Rivaroxaban contains the active substance rivaroxaban and is used in adults to
+Rivaroxaban Tablets contain the active substance rivaroxaban.

+This medicine is used in adults to:

-- prevent blood clots in brain (stroke) and other blood vessels in your body if you have a form of irregular heart rhythm called non-valvular atrial fibrillation. - treat blood clots in the veins of your legs (deep vein thrombosis) and in the blood vessels of your lungs (pulmonary embolism), and to prevent blood clots from re-occurring in the blood vessels of your legs and/or lungs.
+- prevent blood clots in the brain (stroke) and other blood vessels in your body if you have a form of irregular heart rhythm called non-valvular atrial fibrillation. - treat blood clots in the veins of your legs (deep vein thrombosis) and in the blood vessels of your lungs (pulmonary embolism), and to prevent such blood clots from re-occurring.

-Rivaroxaban is used in children and adolescents below 18 years and with a body weight of 30 kg or more to:
+This medicine is used in children and adolescents below 18 years and with a body weight of 30 kg or more to:

-- treat blood clots and prevent re-occurrence of blood clots in the veins or in the blood vessels of the lungs, following initial treatment of at least 5 days with injectable medicines used to treat blood clots.
+• treat and prevent re-occurrence of blood clots in the veins or in the blood vessels of the lungs, after having had initial treatment of at least 5 days with injectable medicines used to treat blood clots.

 Rivaroxaban belongs to a group of medicines called antithrombotic agents.
-It works by blocking a blood clotting factor (factor Xa) and thus reducing the tendency of the blood to form clots.
+It works by blocking a blood clotting factor (factor Xa) and so reducing the risk of blood clots.